 Your personal tutor has a pastoral role and acts as your tutor for the whole of your time at University.
 They should be informed of any problems or difficulties you may be having, including health, disability, domestic, and personal problems which may affect your performance on the course or in your exams.
 Your Personal Tutor will also be able to provide references for you upon graduation.

-Regular meetings with your Personal Tutor will be timetabled to take place three times per semester.
+Regular meetings with your Personal Tutor will be timetabled to take place throughout the semester.

 If you are struggling to get in touch with your Personal Tutor you must inform us by emailing email@example.com.